tamjazad/blog/_posts/2019-12-28-fifa-treatise.markdown

 ---
 This post is (semi)satirical-ish, maybe.

-A while ago, I read an [article][article-link] in Columbia's satirical Federalist student newspaper that I found to be a real knee-slapper<sup>TM</sup> and helped confirm what I already had surmised: the EA Sports game commonly known as `FIFA` has some popularity amongst the college male youth.
+A while ago, I read an [article][article-link] in Columbia's satirical Federalist student newspaper that I found to be a real knee-slapper<sup>TM</sup>.
+Additionally, it helped confirm what I already had surmised: the EA Sports game commonly known as `FIFA` has some popularity amongst the college male youth.

 But this wasn't all.
 I felt emotionally validated after I read this article, because I played `FIFA` in the past.
 A lot.
 And I still play a lot.
 And this moves me to reflect upon what I hope is not the opinion of just myself, but of millions of other people.